MechMel/miwi/README.md

 # Miwi

 This package is the beginnings of a full-stack, cross-framework meta-framework.
-It's my attempt to build an app development api the way I think it should work.
+It's my attempt to build an app development system the way I think it should work.
 It is essentially in pre-alpha.
 Feel free to experiment, but don't rely on it at all yet.
 It will change drastically in the coming months.

 ## miwi/b-x